ashafaei/dense-depth-body-parts/README.md

 This network is originally trained on [Caffe](https://github.com/BVLC/caffe/) but it is transfered to [MatConvnet](https://github.com/vlfeat/matconvnet) for convenience of use.
 It only takes 3~6 ms to classify a depth image with this architecture.

-run `classification_demo` to run the network on the provided sample image
+run `classification_demo.m` to run the network on the provided sample image
 ![alt text](https://github.com/ashafaei/dense-depth-body-parts/raw/master/sample.png "sample depth image")